ThePineridgeGroup/wp-migrate/README.md

 WP Migrate is a tool to process the WordPress sql and change the table name prefix, if applicable, and domain name.

+The guid for posts will be changed if it is the same as the domain.
+This utility should not be used for sites where resetting the reader feed will cause problems.

 Tests are provided using pytest

 This application has been designed to run under Python 2 and 3, but has